Information on UK sanctions currently in place and how to apply for the appropriate licences.

 - immigration sanctions, known as travel bans

-- the provision and supply of services
+- the provision or procurement of certain other non-financial services

 - where arms embargoes and other trade restrictions apply